mrphishxxx/stack-python-plone/README.md

 ##Running buildout

-At the moment, the best approach to running buildout is to stop the instance before running buildout.
-Do this as follows:
+At the moment, the best approach to running buildout is to log in to your dotcloud instance and then run buildout under the 'current' directory, do this as follows:

     dotcloud run www
     cd current

-When running buildout make sure that the plone4site part is disabled:
+Then run buildout with the plone4site part disabled:

     buildout plone4site:enabled=false
     exit